quantum-ods/qmlcourse/CONTRIBUTING.md

     * check `.png` into `Diagrams and Figures`
     * rename forder `qmlcourseRU` to `qmlcourse`
     * update all ci after renamed `qmlcourseRU`
--->
+    * add about citation, link into accross the lectures -->

 # Development guide